 New Assistant Modifiers will be required in 2020, and they would be an adjustment to the Medicare fee schedule for services performed “in whole or in part” by assistants beginning in 2022.
 However, it is still uncertain how CMS was planning to define what constituted services performed “in whole or in part” by assistants.
 Let’s say for example, when a PTA or OTA performs all of a service (as defined by a CPT code) in a given visit, all services performed by the PTA would require a CQ modifier in addition to the GP profession type modifier indicating physical therapy services.
-Services performed by an OTA would require a CO modifier in addition to the GO profession type modifier indicating occupational therapy services.
+In right physical therapy billing company – services performed by an OTA would require a CO modifier in addition to the GO profession type modifier indicating occupational therapy services.
 It gets complex when talking about services performed partly by an assistant and partly by their supervising therapist during the same visit.
 In that scenario, the CQ or CO modifier is to be applied for those services (or CPT codes) when the time that the assistant is greater than 10% of the total time spent providing the service.
 Additionally, CMS is proposing two different methods for determining this 10% standard:

 - Method 1: Divide the total minutes of assistant provided service by the total minutes spent providing the service and round to the nearest whole number.
 If the number is 11%, then the assistant modifier is required for the service.

 - Method 2: Divide the total time spent providing the service by 10, round to the nearest whole number, and add 1 minute to identify the number of minutes of service that are required to exceed the 10% standard, then apply the modifier as appropriate.

 If this sounds confusing to you, you are not alone!
 Check back here for more simplified explanations of these upcoming policy changes.
 Check out more often to read more latest news and updates.
 For medical billing needs, feel free to contact our medical billing company, or email us at info@ParkMedicalBilling.com.